 [calendar:/projects/calendar] $anonymous = r $authenticated = rw

-Finally, another handy bit of access file syntax magic is
+Another handy bit of access file syntax magic is the use

-exclusion marker.
-In your authorization rules, prefixing a
+marker.
+In your authorization rules, prefixing a username,

-username, alias, group name, or authentication class token with
+alias, group name, or authentication class token with a tilde

-a tilde character will cause Subversion to apply the rule to
+character will cause Subversion to apply the rule to users who

 [calendar:/projects/calendar] ~$authenticated = r ~$anonymous = rw